FV//FRANCHISEVALIDATE

 2025: -10 franchised outlets, -529 company outlets.
 Significant contraction pattern.

-Franchisor's framing: No financial performance representations made.
-Franchisor explicitly states it does not make re…
+The franchisor's framing: No financial performance representations made.
+Franchisor explicitly states it does not ma… We reconstruct what an owner actually keeps, from their own FDD.

 The FDD lists a total initial investment of about $879,300–$16,249,000, including a $25,000 initial franchise fee.